TL;DR

 Assess Your Needs: What are you trying to protect?
 Your mortgage?
 Your family's lifestyle?
 Your business?
 Be clear on your priorities.
 Calculate your monthly outgoings to determine how much income you'd need to replace.

-The Importance of Full Disclosure: When you apply for insurance, you must be completely honest about your medical history and lifestyle.
+The Importance of Full Disclosure: When you apply for insurance, you should consider whether you may need to be completely honest about your medical history and lifestyle.
 Failing to disclose something, even if you think it's minor, could invalidate your policy at the point of claim.

-Seek Expert Advice: This is the most crucial step.
-While comparison sites can give you a headline price, they can't give you advice.
-An independent expert broker can:
+Seek regulated guidance: This is the most crucial step.
+While comparison sites can give you a headline price, they can't give you advice. a regulated expert broker can:

 Review Regularly: Life changes.
 You might get married, have children, move house, or get a promotion.
-It's vital to review your protection policies every few years to ensure they still meet your needs.
+It's vital to review your protection policies every few years to help support they still meet your needs.

 The statistics on health in the UK are not a reason for despair, but a call to action.
 They remind us that the future is unwritten and that the unexpected can, and does, happen.